autocontracts/lightstreams/white-paper.md

 4. Indirectly used for voting on network decisions.
 Voting power is based upon number of tokens collected via sales over a fixed period.

 An intial sale of LST tokens during a fundraising event will determine the initial distribution of tokens.
 The number of tokens in circulation will always remain fixed.

+## Scaling to a Global Audience

+Permissioned Peer to peer file sharing

+Using this technology means it is unnecessary for an intermediary to provide the infrustructure for content to be distributed to a global audience.
+Just as in the same manner as peer to peer file sharing networks such as torrent do not require the centralised infrustructure, Lightstreams will provide a peer to peer file sharing network but as opposed to torrent networks, publishes will be paid by consumers of their digital content.

 ## Blockchain Architecture